sfu-natlang/SFUTranslate/README.md

 This is an academic machine translation toolkit, in which the main focus has been towards readability and changeability.
 We also have tried to make the algorithms as fast as possible, but please let us know if you have any suggestions or concerns regarding the toolkit.
 To get familiar with what you can do and how you can do it please read through this document.

+To run the code you will need python 3.5+.

 # Resources
 All the necessary resources for the project are supposed to be loaded from the `SFUTranslate/resources` directory.